ironmaniiith/Github-profile-name-writer/README.md

 #### How to select date from which I want to start writing my name####
 * That's simple, go to you profile page and select a base block from which you want to start writing your name, just inspect element it, you will see a value for data-date, this is it.

-The first quantity if year, second is month and third is date, just add these info when you run the script run.sh For help, here are two screenshots
+The first quantity is year, second is month and third is date, just add these info when you run the script run.sh

+For help, here are two screenshots

 1. Base date (Your name will appear above this date's level)